-Cal State University San Marcos was on the cutting edge last Spring 2008 when the Asian American and Pacific Islander-Serving Institution (AANAPISI) legislation finally passed through Congress.
-Matt Ceppi, Bob Yamashita, Garry Rolison, Evelyn Andrews, Greg Toya, and Allen Risley, almost overnight, put together a very technical application that was submitted to the Department of Education and was accepted--designating us an AANAPI-Serving Institution!
+Cal State University San Marcos was on the cutting edge Spring 2008 when the Asian American and Pacific Islander-Serving Institution (AANAPISI) legislation finally passed through Congress.
+Matt Ceppi, Bob Yamashita, Garry Rolison, Evelyn Andrews, Greg Toya, and Allen Risley, almost overnight, put together a very technical application that was submitted to the Department of Education and was accepted - designating us an AANAPI-Serving Institution!

-President Haynes has invited faculty and staff to join her in celebrating our hard
+President Haynes invited faculty and staff to join her in celebrating our hard earned

 Provost Emily Cutrer appointed a task force to pursue the project and grant opportunities, and Dr. Susie Lan Cassel has volunteered to chair.
 Task force members include Allen Risley, Anthony Lao (student), David Barsky, Dilcie Perez, Evelyn Andrews, Gregory Toya, Krystal David (student), Lorena Meza, Michael Yee, Nathan Evans, Robert Yamashita, and Vicki Golich.
 Please contact her for more information or if you would like to get involved.